mrtommyb/K2MicrolensingWorkshop/content/pages/K2MicroMay2015.md

 * The NASA K2 mission is sponsoring a 1.5-day workshop on the topic of the K2 Microlensing Experiment.
 * This workshop will begin at 9.00am PST on Thursday May 7 and end at 12.00pm PST on Friday May 8, 2015.
 * The [venue will be building N-232 at NASA Ames Research Center](/K2MicrolensingWorkshop/Venue), in Mountain View, California.
-We are intending to have available limited facilities for [calling into the workshop](/K2MicrolensingWorkshop/Callin).
+We are intending to have available limited facilities for [virtual participation](/K2MicrolensingWorkshop/Callin).
 * To [apply to attend the workshop](/K2MicrolensingWorkshop/Apply) either in-person or virtually you will need to fill in [the application form](http://goo.gl/forms/ESGRMC8vOJ).
 The deadline for applying to attend is April 17, 2015 at 4.00pm PST.
 A NASA visitor badge is required to attend in person and will be provided only to registered participants.

 ---